 Business combinations involving entities under common control are accounted for by applying the pooling of interest method.
 The assets and liabilities of the combining entities are reflected at their carrying amounts reported in the consolidated financial statements of the controlling holding company.
 Any difference between the consideration paid and the share capital of the "acquired" entity is reflected within equity as merger reserve.
-The statement of comprehensive income reflects the results of the combining entities for the full year, irrespective of when the combination takes place.
+The statement of profit or loss and other comprehensive income reflects the results of the combining entities for the full year, irrespective of when the combination takes place.
 Comparatives are presented as if the entities have always been combined since the date the entities had come under common control.

 All other business combinations are accounted for using the acquisition method.
-The cost of an acquisition is measured as the aggregate of the consideration transferred measured at acquisition date fair value and the amount of any non-controlling interests in the acquiree.
+The cost of an acquisition is measured as the aggregate of the consideration transferred measured at fair value on the date of acquisition and the amount of any non-controlling interests in the acquiree.
 For each business combination, the Group elects whether to measure the non-controlling interests in the acquiree at fair value or at the proportionate share of the acquiree's identifiable net assets.
 Acquisition-related costs are expensed as incurred and included in administrative expenses.